patriciaporter86/gomoment.github.io/docs/Agents.md

 ![](./img/presssubmit.png)

-5) Upon success, you will a see a screen similar to the following, but containing the information you provided for the User you created.
+5) Upon success, you will see a screen similar to the following, but containing the information you provided for the User you created.
 Click on the green _**'FINISHED'**_ button.

 ![](./img/newusersuccess.png)